SPAAM-community/wss-summer-school/docs/apply.md

 # Apply

-Applications for the 2022 edition of the **Introduction to Ancient Metagenomics** is now closed.
+Applications for the 2023 Introduction to Ancient Metagenomics Summer school is now open!

-Please keep an eye on the [SPAAM slack, twitter, and mailing lists](https://spaam-community.github.io/about/) for announcements for the 2023 edition of hte Summer School.
+You can send your application on the following form: [https://survey.academiccloud.de/index.php/773422](https://survey.academiccloud.de/index.php/773422)

+**Applications close**: 26th May 2023